Mikapall/Demon-s-Souls-SL1-Repository/index.md

 - Time of completion will be dictated by RTA (Real-Time Attack).
 Experimentation has found IGT (Ingame Time) to be inconsistent, hard to verify, and forces runners to be on the Private Server in order to provide a full HH:MM:SS time.
    - Due to this, it is recommended to use a split tool, and provide [on-screen timer](https://i.imgur.com/SqvZ3Ij.png) during the run.

-- A speedrun will start on the tutorial.
+- A speedrun will start on the tutorial. **Vanguard is mandatory.** **Death by tutorial Dragon God is mandatory.** **No skips allowed, no glitches.**

-- **Emulation and PS3:** In the case speedruns using emulators instead of PS3 appear, they will be categorized differently due to FPS and hardware differences.
+- **Emulation, PS3 and PS5:** RPCS3 and PS3 will be categorized differently due to FPS and hardware differences and obviously, the Remake will be its own category.

-- **Vanguard is mandatory** / **Death by tutorial Dragon God is mandatory**

 #### Speediest Monumentals